Genre not found

 In this quartet, ‘Fifths’ is a useful nickname to aid listeners in understanding the composer’s intense, concentrated and ingenious development of this particular motif, a compositional technique very common in Haydn - and later in Beethoven who adopted many of Haydn’s compositional techniques, an obvious example being the motif that opens his 5th symphony (cf. first movement of Haydn Symphony 28).

-This preoccupation with often tiny motifs is markedly less evident in Mozart; it is a fundamental difference between Haydn - and Beethoven - and Mozart.
+This preoccupation with often tiny motifs is markedly less evident in Mozart; it is a fundamental difference between Haydn (and Beethoven who worked his material in a similar way), and Mozart.

 All comments from YouTube: